Helpful Hints To Consider Before You Repair or Replace It!

-Toilets commonly get replaced for reasons other than malfunction.
+Toilets commonly get replaced for reasons other than malfunctioning.
 Water conservation is one.
 Modern toilets operate with 1/6 gallons per flush or less, compared with 3.5 gallons for older standard models.
 (A few 5-gallons and 7.5-gallon flush versions from many decades ago also are still in operation here and there).
 Depending on water rates, sometimes you can save money by replacing a toilet.

 Styling and quieter flushing are two other reasons to replace.
 This is a matter of homeowner choice more than necessity.

 Faucets - Replacing a cartridge, washer or another internal component can repair leaking faucets.
 Tarnishes and nicks are harder to fix.

 Good faucets will give at least 5 and often 10 or more years of trouble-free operation.
 Plumbers can keep them operating almost indefinitely, but most often people would rather pay a few more bucks for a replacement that offers better styling and convenience.

-Decades ago plumbers repaired more faucets that they replaced.
-For most companies now holds true.
+Decades ago plumbers repaired more faucets than they replaced.
+For most companies now holds.

 Dishwashers - Automatic dishwashers are another appliance that should last a decade or more - though here, too, you're often can save money by buying a newer energy-efficiency unit.

 Brand new units can be bought for $400 - $600, while repairs of various operating mechanisms typically run $150 and up.
 If your dishwasher is getting near the 10-year mark, a major repair may be a signal that other components are also on their last legs.
 It won't take many service calls to pay for a brand-new unit.